Mary Brogan Museum of Art and Science: Exhibitions and Programs

 The Museum was part of Association of Science and Technology Centers (ASTC) as well as a Smithsonian Affiliate.
 The museum's mission was to stimulate interest in, and understanding of, how visual arts, sciences, mathematics, and technology connect.
 The museum had two floors of interactive science exhibits, an art gallery displaying a range of works as well as a gift shop, educational classrooms and rental space for special events.

 A few notable exhibitions the museum staged include Bodies: The Exhibition in 2009, Dale Chihuly's Seaforms in 2003 and multiple showings of the various Kokoro Sanrio animatronic dinosaurs.

 The museum ran a day-camp program focused on Art and Sciences, called "Camp All That!"
 Other programs and activates included StarLab (planetarium), EcoLab (aquatic life tanks) and the WCTV Weather station.
-The Museum was also home for many years to a beloved guinea pig named George.

 Florida's World War II Memorial

 In 2004, in conjunction with the Florida Department of Education, the Florida Department of State and the Institute on World War Two and the Human Experience, the museum developed a curriculum for American History supplement on CD's, featuring historical educational materials, personal histories and interviews.